guyinatuxedo/new_nightmare/modules/15-partial_overwrite/tuctf17_vulnchat2/readme.md

 # Tuctf 2017 vuln chat 2

+This was done on `Ubuntu 20.04.4 LTS`.
 The goal for this challenge is to print the contents of `flag.txt`, not pop a shell.

 Let's take a look at the binary: